yvelikova/axway-open-docs/content/en/docs/apigtw_auth_auth/rsa_access_mgr_overview.md

 {
-"title": "RSA Access Manager integration", "linkTitle": "RSA Access Manager integration", "weight":"140",
+"title": "Integrate with RSA Access Manager", "linkTitle": "Integrate with RSA Access Manager", "weight":"140",
 "date": "2020-01-20",
-"description": "Provide identity management and access control services for web applications with RSA Access Manager."
+"description": "Configure API Gateway to authenticate and authorize end users using RSA Access Manager."
 }

 RSA Access Manager (formerly RSA ClearTrust) provides Identity Management and access control services for web applications.
 It centrally manages access to web applications, ensuring that only authorized users are allowed access to resources.
 You can configure API Gateway to act as a client to the RSA Access Manager, and leverage the user information stored in RSA Access Manager for user authentication and authorization.